COVID-19 pandemic in Argentina: Social distancing

 On 6 November 2020, Fernández announced that the lockdown would come to an end in Greater Buenos Aires to move to the social distancing phase, although it could continue in other provinces until 29 November 2020.
 This was due to a decrease in the number of cases after eight weeks.
 Gradual openings would begin to be implemented to all educational levels, restaurants and bars with indoor services and private construction, and outdoor social gatherings would be allowed.

 A restriction to nighttime activities was applied on 11 January 2021 after a rise of the number of COVID-19 cases in the previous weeks.
-The curfew would run daily from 1–6 a.m., being intended to reduce the circulation of the virus.
+The curfew would run daily from 1 to 6 a.m., being intended to reduce the circulation of the virus.
 The shutting down of clandestine parties attended by young people are also encouraged, which experts believe is a key factor behind the recent surge in cases.
 Not every province applied the curfew, like Córdoba and Jujuy.
-The City of Buenos Aires closed all commercial business between 1–6 a.m. beginning 10 January 2021, but without restrictions on circulation unlike the rest of the provinces.
+The City of Buenos Aires closed all commercial business between 1 and 6 a.m. beginning 10 January 2021, but without restrictions on circulation unlike the rest of the provinces.

 On 30 January 2021, social distancing was extended until 1 March 2021, with the decree altered to allow for return of face-to-face classes at schools nationwide since February.

 Second wave restrictions

 The government announced on 14 April 2021 that from the following day new restrictions would apply to Greater Buenos Aires for two weeks after a rise in the number of daily cases and ICU bed occupation.
-Measures included the close of schools, curfew between 8 p.m.–6 a.m. and the suspension of indoor sports, recreational, religious and cultural activities.
+Measures included the close of schools, curfew between 8 p.m. and 6 a.m. and the suspension of indoor sports, recreational, religious and cultural activities.

 A month later, a nine-day nationwide lockdown was announced after the number of daily cases continued to rise.
 It took place from 22 to 31 May 2021, with only essential businesses opened, classes suspended and restaurants only open for home delivery and pick-up services.
-Also, citizens were only allowed to circulate between 6 a.m.–6 p.m., with social, economic, religious and sporting activities banned.
+Also, citizens were only allowed to circulate between 6 a.m. and 6 p.m., with social, economic, religious and sporting activities banned.